jgiannuzzi/dotnet-macos-intel-exception-handling-issue-reproducer/README.md

 ### CI

-There is [CI workflow](https://github.com/jgiannuzzi/dotnet-macos-intel-exception-handling-issue-reproducer/actions/workflows/ci.yml) that runs the reproducer script for all support Unix-based GitHub hosted runners.
-Checking the output of the script for any macOS runner demontstrates the issue.
+There is [CI workflow](https://github.com/jgiannuzzi/dotnet-macos-intel-exception-handling-issue-reproducer/actions/workflows/ci.yml) that runs the reproducer script for all supported Unix-based GitHub hosted runners.
+Checking the output of the script for any macOS runner demonstrates the issue.

 Search for `===== Testing with x64-9.0-sdk+10.0-runtime =====` and look at the test run.

 Also search for `===== Testing with x64-10.0` and look at the program outputs and the test runs.